What is a Stepparent Adoption?

-During the stepparent adoption process, a stepparent investigation report is written submitted to the Court.
+During the stepparent adoption process, a stepparent adoption investigation report is written submitted to the Court.
 It consists of declarations by the birth parent and the spouse or partner who is petitioning to adopt.
-The declarations explain the circumstances of the child’s conception in detail which allows the identification of any person(s) who claim to have parentage the child to be notified and consent to the adoption.
+The declarations explain the circumstances of the child’s conception which allows the identification of any person(s) who claim to have parentage the child to be notified and consent to the adoption.

 What will the Probation Department require of me?

 In order to facilitate the Probation Officer’s investigation of your petition and to avoid unnecessary delays, the following documents and information is needed to proceed with your application.
-Once the necessary information is obtained, please return the ADPOT-200 Petition and supporting documents to the Merced County Probation Department located at 1880 Wardrobe Avenue, Merced, CA 95341.
+Once the necessary information is obtained, please return the filed ADPOT-200 Petition and supporting documents to the Merced County Probation Department located at 1880 Wardrobe Avenue, Merced, CA 95341.